darkchocolate07/Github_trial/README.md

-# Planify - Collaborative Outing Planner
+# Planity - Collaborative Outing Planner
 ## a web app for outing planning with real-time collaboration, bill splitting, and location-based recommendation.